Hans Monderman

 Hans Monderman (19 November 1945 - 7 January 2008) was a Dutch road traffic engineer and innovator.
 He was recognised for radically challenging the criteria used to evaluate engineering solutions for street design.
 His work compelled transportation planners and highway engineers to look afresh at the way people and technology relate to each other.

-His design approach is the concept of "shared space", an urban design approach that seeks to minimise demarcations between vehicle traffic and pedestrians, often by removing features such as kerbs, road surface markings, traffic signs, and regulations.
-Monderman found that the traffic efficiency and safety improved when the street and surrounding public space was redesigned to encourage each person to negotiate their movement directly with others.
+His design approach was based on the concept of "shared space", an urban design approach that seeks to minimise demarcations between vehicle traffic and pedestrians, often by removing features such as kerbs, road surface markings, traffic signs, and regulations.
+Monderman found that traffic efficiency and safety improved when the street and surrounding public space was redesigned to encourage each person to negotiate their movement directly with others.

 Shared space

 Monderman took it as a given that for several generations, motorised traffic will remain an essential feature of European economies and their spatial fabric; in effect, he has taken this as his technical and policy target—a problem that simply will not go away.
 Against this background, he reviewed technologies and practices of street design, and stripped away those he felt insufficient or counterproductive.
 One of the better known of Monderman's accomplishments is the Dutch Woonerf, or "Living Street" project, which originated from a basically unplanned citizen initiative in Delft in 1968.